gabrieldansereau/betadiversity-hotspots/README.md

 1. `overloads.jl` contains some utility functions to extend those from `SimpleSDMLayers`, notably to manipulate and integrate `DataFrames`.

-1. `plotSDM.jl` contains a function to allow easier plotting of the `SimpleSDMLayer` type elements.
+1. `plotting.jl` contains a function to allow easier plotting of the `SimpleSDMLayer` type elements.

 7. `presence-absence.jl` contains the function to convert the raw data into a presence-absence layer.